OneideLuizSchneider/blitzctl/README.md

 #### [Cobra](https://github.com/spf13/cobra)
 - Cobra is a powerful library for creating modern CLI applications in Go.
 - It provides features like command hierarchies, flag parsing, and built-in help generation.
-- `blitzctl` uses Cobra to define commands like `create`, `delete`, `list`, and `install`.
+- `blitzctl` uses Cobra to define commands like `create`, `delete`, `list`, `install`, and `upgrade`.

 #### [Kind](https://kind.sigs.k8s.io/)
 - Kind (Kubernetes IN Docker) is a tool for running local Kubernetes clusters using Docker containers.
-- `blitzctl` integrates with Kind to create and manage Kubernetes clusters.
+- `blitzctl` integrates with Kind to create, manage, and upgrade Kubernetes clusters.

 #### [Minikube](https://minikube.sigs.k8s.io/docs/)
 - Minikube is a tool that lets you run Kubernetes locally.
-- `blitzctl` supports Minikube for creating and managing clusters with various drivers and configurations.
+- `blitzctl` supports Minikube for creating, managing, and upgrading clusters with various drivers and configurations.

 #### [Kubectl Utilities](https://kubernetes.io/docs/reference/kubectl/)
 - The project uses utilities from the Kubernetes `kubectl` package for handling Kubernetes-related operations.